Olney1/Slack-ChatBot-OpenAI-Solutions-Architect/README.md

 2. Navigate to 'OAuth & Permissions'.
 3. Scroll down to the 'Scopes' section.
 Here, you will see two categories of scopes: 'Bot Token Scopes' and 'User Token Scopes'.
 4. Add necessary scopes to the 'Bot Token Scopes' category.
 For this application, the necessary scopes include `chat:write` and `groups:history`.
 Please note that these scopes are necessary for the bot to function properly.
 The bot must be able to read channel and message history and post messages.
 5. Go to 'Events Subscriptions' and 'Enable Events'.
-Turn this button on and add your ngrok URL into the input field that says 'Request URL'.
+Turn this button on and add your ngrok URL into the input field that says 'Request URL' along with `/slack/events` at the end.
 6. Navigate a little further down to 'Subscribe to bot events'.
 Add the `message.groups` bot user event.
 Make sure to save your changes before you leave.
+It will only save if you have your FastAPI server and ngrok server running on the same port.

 **Send a POST request**